Azure/azure-quickstart-templates/201-encrypt-running-windows-vm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template enables encryption on a running windows vm using AAD client secret.
+This template assumes that the VM is located in the same region as the resource group.
+If not, please edit the template to pass appropriate location for the VM sub-resources.